Alva-Theaters/Sorcerer/README.md

 ---------------------------------------

 - Download and install the latest version of Blender from Blender.org
-- Click "Preferences" under "Edit" at the top left, click the "Add-ons" button on the left, click the "Install" button on the top right, select Sorcerer/Sequencer, and then click the checkbox next to the new addon to enable Sorcerer/Sequencer
+- Click "Preferences" under "Edit" at the top left, click the "Add-ons" button on the left, click the "Install" button on the top right, select Sorcerer/Sequencer, and then click the checkbox next to the new addon to enable Sorcerer/Sequencer.
 - Navigate to the Shader Editor/World, 3D view, or to the video editor  to find Sorcerer/Sequencer UI elements on side N panels, on the T toolbars on the right, by the orb icon in the headers, or on keyboard popup menus ("P" in 3D view for channel controller, "F" in node editor and video editor for Formatter, and "M" in the video editor for Strip Media)
+- Note: Blender recently changed its Preferences UI.
+The latest version (4.2) has the Install Addon button on a drop down off a down arrow button in the upper right-hand corner inside Preferences.

 **Examples and Tutorials:**